Articles > Business > What are the steps to get an MBA

 4. Research MBA programs

-Research potential MBA programs early to understand their requirements and how each program may fit within your priorities.
+Research potential MBA programs early to understand their requirements and how each program may align with priorities.
 Consider the following aspects:

 • Program curriculum